-Starting at the level of auditory cortex, Andoh and colleagues (2018) provide a comprehensive review of NIBS studies that shed light on local and remote interactions in auditory areas contributing to speech and music perception.
+Starting at the level of auditory cortex, Andoh et al. provide a comprehensive review of NIBS studies that shed light on local and remote interactions in auditory areas contributing to speech and music perception.
 Specifically, this review highlights functional differences of left and right auditory cortex and argues for strong, yet asymmetric interhemispheric interactions between auditory regions that largely depend on individual connectivity patterns.
 Providing a translational link, the authors also discuss the therapeutic potential of NIBS in the treatment of auditory neurological disorders such as tinnitus.

 Finally, two studies used tDCS and TMS to elucidate higher-level cognitive functions in language and music.
-Ishibashi et al. (2017) dissociated the specific roles of left anterior temporal lobe (ATL) and IPL in semantic cognition.
+Ishibashi et al. dissociated the specific roles of left anterior temporal lobe (ATL) and IPL in semantic cognition.
 Anodal tDCS of the left ATL improved access to knowledge about both function and manipulation of common tools, while stimulation of IPL had selective effects on function knowledge only, supporting the hub-and-spokes model of semantic representations (Ralph et al., 2017).
-In turn, Schaal et al. (2017) show causal involvement of right dorsolateral prefrontal cortex in pitch memory and highlight the dependency of NIBS effects on individual baseline abilities.
+In turn, Schaal et al. show causal involvement of right dorsolateral prefrontal cortex in pitch memory and highlight the dependency of NIBS effects on individual baseline abilities.
 Accordingly, cathodal tDCS selectively impaired performance of non-musicians in a pitch span task, but only if they had a high baseline pitch memory.
 These results stress inter-individual variability in response to neuromodulatory effects of NIBS protocols (Hamada et al., 2013) that may emerge from different network configurations and dynamics between individuals.

 Together, these studies emphasize the value of NIBS to investigate causal structure-function relationships, and modulate cognitive dynamics in the language, speech and music domains.
 These findings pave the way for future applications in basic research and therapeutic settings.
 The way forward will include multi-method combinations of NIBS and electrophysiological or neuroimaging techniques to provide a comprehensive characterization of the functional relevance and interaction of specific regions within and between the neural networks for language, speech, and music, as well as their individual dynamics and differences.

-Keywords: Non-invasive brain stimulation (NIBS), Transcranial magnetic stimulation (TMS), transcranial direct current stimulation, network, Virtual lesion, Cognition
+Keywords: non-invasive brain stimulation (NIBS), transcranial magnetic stimulation (TMS), transcranial direct current stimulation, network, virtual lesion, cognition

-Received: 01 Oct 2018;
+Received: 01 October 2018; Accepted: 06 November 2018;

-Edited by: Jochen Kaiser, Goethe-Universität Frankfurt am Main, Germany
+Edited and reviewed by: Jochen Kaiser, Goethe-Universität Frankfurt am Main, Germany

-Copyright: © 2018 Hartwigsen, Scharinger and Sammler.
+Copyright © 2018 Hartwigsen, Scharinger and Sammler.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License (CC BY).
 The use, distribution or reproduction in other forums is permitted, provided the original author(s) and the copyright owner(s) are credited and that the original publication in this journal is cited, in accordance with accepted academic practice.
 No use, distribution or reproduction is permitted which does not comply with these terms.